 top of page

-User-led Charities: Including Everyone for Greater Impact
+User-Led Charities: Including Everyone for Greater Impact

 Charities have always been a way for people to come together and make a positive impact in their communities.
 But have you heard about user-led charities?
 These are organisations that are run by and for the people they serve.
 In this blog post, I want to explore the benefits and challenges of user-led charities, as well as the importance of including everyone for greater impact.
 As someone who used to run a user-led local charity, it's a topic close to my heart.